iteravirgo/bcsitera.github.io/apps/expense-reports/docs/en-US/help.md

 To use digitization partner **CostPocket** functionality, action **Registration** must be used for one time.
 User information in CostPocket registration form page is used to determine Primary user, who shall receive e-mail from CostPocket along with instructions how to use CostPocket app.
 After successful registration connection with CostPocket is established.

+**Job Que Entries** for automatic importing of expense reports/documents can be created with button "Job Que Entries" (can be found in More Options -> Actions) .
+If Job Que entry doesn't exist, then system creates it.
+Job que entry for expense documents is only needed when documents without report is allowed.

-For pretermined cost types User can setup default cost accounts.
+**For predetermined cost types** User can setup default cost accounts.
 That can be done in **Cost Types** page.
-Now when expense documents are imported from CostPocket, system assigns a default G/L cost account determined by document's cost type.
+Now when expense documents are imported from CostPocket, system assigns a default G/L cost account determined by document's cost type. **Note!** Default cost account is assigned to cost document **only** when existing Vendor is detected via Registration No. or VAT Registration No.

+**Approval** of an expense report and setting it up is similar to <a href="https://docs.microsoft.com/en-us/dynamics365/business-central/walkthrough-setting-up-and-using-a-purchase-approval-workflow/" target="_blank">Setting Up and Using a Purchase Approval Workflow</a>.
+On page Workflows use button "New Workflow from Template" and just select **Expense Report Approval Workflow**.
+After enabling the workflow, User can post an expense report only when it's been approved (status becomes Released).<br>
+To notify for example a bookkeeper about a new imported expense report, use workflow template **Expense Report New Entry Notification Workflow**.

-Solution is ment to be used with logic:
+**Solution is ment to be used with logic:**
 User operates daily/weekly in CostPocket app, taking pictures of expense documents and adding them to an Expense report.
 Bookkeeper operates in BC, getting expense reports with connected expense documents from CostPocket.
 *For special cases where Expense reports are not used, User can mark **Allow Documents without Report**, which makes individual document posting possible.*

 ## Use
 ### Expense Reports